wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

 praktisch.
 Auch hat der gegenüber der Alternative, nach jeder Änderung alle Zellen im das Arbeitsblatt neu auszuwerten, oft viel Zeit.

-If text is typed into _wxMaxima_ it automatically creates a new worksheet cell.
-The type of this cell can be selected in the toolbar.
-If a code cell is created the cell can be sent to maxima, which causes the result of the calculation to be displayed below the code.
-A pair of such commands is shown below.
+Wenn Text in _wxMaxima_ eingegeben wird, erzeugt er automatisch eine neue Zelle des Arbeitsblattes.
+Wenn dies eine Code-Zelle ist, kann ihr Inhalt an Maxima gesendet werden und das Resultat dieser Aktion wird unter der Zelle angezeigt, wie unten abgebildet.

 ![Input/output cell](./InputCell.jpg)

 On evaluation of an input cellâs contents the input cell _Maxima_ assigns a label to the input (by default shown in red and recognizable by the `%i`) by which it can be referenced later in the _wxMaxima_ session.
-The output that _Maxima_ generates will be shown in a different style (which can be user-selected) and is preceded by a _Maxima_ label that begins beginning with `%o`.
-The output item can be accessed later with a reference to this code.
-By default _wxMaxima_ will also attempt to replace this dynamically-generated label by a more descriptive name if the user provides one.
-The `%o`\-style label _Maxima_ auto-generates will still be accessible, though.
+The output that _Maxima_ generates also gets a label that begins with `%o` and by default is hidden, except if the user assigns the output a name.
+In this case by default the user-defined label is displayed.
+The `%o`\-style label _Maxima_ auto-generates will also be accessible, though.

 Besides the input cells wxMaxima allows for text cells for documentation, image cells, title cells, chapter cells and section cells.
 Every cell has